MicrosoftDocs/architecture-center/docs/reference-architectures/iot/industrial-iot-hub-page.md

   - azure-iot-hub
 ---

-# Industry specific Azure IoT solutions and scenarios
+# Industry specific Azure IoT solutions

-This article provides an overview of industry-specific Industrial IoT (IIoT) solutions.
+This article provides an overview of industry-specific Industrial IoT (IIoT) solutions and scenarios.
 IIoT is the application of internet-of-things (IoT) technology to manufacturing and other industries.
-[Azure Industrial IoT](https://azure.github.io/Industrial-IoT) is a suite of Azure cloud microservices, IoT Hub and other Azure services, and Azure IoT Edge modules that integrate the cloud into industrial and manufacturing shop floors.
+[Azure Industrial IoT](https://azure.github.io/Industrial-IoT) is a suite of Azure IoT Edge and IoT Hub components, Azure microservices, and other Azure services that integrate the cloud into industrial and manufacturing shop floors.

-Azure IIoT relies on industry-standard open interfaces such as the [Open Platform Communications Unified Architecture (OPC UA)](https://opcfoundation.org/about/opc-technologies/opc-ua) to integrate device and sensor data into the Azure cloud.
+Azure IIoT relies on industry-standard open interfaces, such as the [Open Platform Communications Unified Architecture (OPC UA)](https://opcfoundation.org/about/opc-technologies/opc-ua), to integrate device and sensor data into the Azure cloud.
 Cloud services can use this data to develop transformative business and industrial solutions.
+[Azure industrial IoT analytics guidance](../../guide/iiot-guidance/iiot-architecture.yml) describes an Azure IIoT analytics solution that uses platform-as-a-service (PaaS) components.

-For generic IIoT patterns and guides you can use across different industry verticals, see [Get started with Azure IoT solutions](iot-architecture-overview.md).
-The following Azure IIoT solutions solve unique business challenges in specific industries.
+For overall IIoT patterns and guides to use across industry verticals, see [Get started with Azure IoT solutions](iot-architecture-overview.md).
+The following Azure IIoT solutions and scenarios address unique business challenges for specific industries.

 ## Manufacturing